eisenforschung/mgalca-mtp-data/README.md

+*Under construction, notebooks and data are functional as it is, but will be expanded.*

 # Training Data, Moment Tensor Potentials and Verification for Mg/Al/Ca

 *This data is part of a publication currently under submission.
 If you are interested in using it for your work, please contact us.*